Linear and superlinear spread for continuous-time frog model: Further discussion and some ideas of the proof

 \begin{rmk} In this work we always start with active particles located exclusively at the origin.
 Starting from a finite collection of sites with active particles does not affect the asymptotic spread rate and our results still apply.
 This is a consequence of the following observation.
 Let $\zeta$ be a finite non-empty subset of $\Z ^\d$ and denote by $\A ^{\zeta}_t$ the set of sites visited by the time $t$ if at time $0$ the locations of active particles are exactly $\zeta$.
 In the case $\eta(x) = 0$ for some $x \in \zeta$, an active particle is added to $x$ at time $0$ (the addition of new particles is not necessary if active particles exist elsewhere.
 It is done for convenience because with the addition we get equality in \eqref{denuded}; otherwise we would have to work with inclusions).
 Then for any finite $\zeta \subset \Z ^\d$ a.s.

 and all the conclusions about the linear or superlinear spread rate follow.

 \end{rmk}

 \begin{rmk} It was shown in \cite{frog1} that the set $\A _t$ can become infinite in a finite time if the tails of $\mu$ are heavy enough.
 In the present paper we address the conditions for the linear and superlinear spread rates.
 The observation in \cite{frog1} raises the questions about the conditions separating the case of the superlinear spread rate such that at every moment of time $t > 0$ only finitely many sites have been visited by active particles, and the case of an explosion.
-By the explosion here we mean that by a certain finite time, infinitely many sites have been visited by active particles. \end{rmk}
+By the explosion here we mean that by a certain finite time, infinitely many sites have been visited by active particles.
+Further discussion can be found in a recent preprint \cite{frogE}. \end{rmk}

 \begin{rmk} As mentioned in Remark \ref{rmk frog1}, the set $\A _t$ can become infinite in a finite time when the tails of $\mu$ are heavy enough.
 It therefore behooves us to say a few words about the construction of the process.
 Define the explosion time